b-hopper/got/README.md

 ### How to use

+Must be compiled with '-lrt' flag
+"cc got.c -lrt"

 * To initialize a got repository, type "./got init"
   1. This will create your .gotdir and setup the config file within.